aoloe/htdocs-blog-impagina/text/2013-01-11-revisioning-rich-documents.md

 -> rich content documents

-So, one way to avoid conflict ­ or at least make it easier to check and solve the conflicts ­ would be to store the document in smaller parts:
+So, one way to avoid conflict – or at least make it easier to check and solve the conflicts – would be to store the document in smaller parts:
 - fewer chances that a file is edited in parallel
 - the changes are easier to merge

 Eventually, it should be even useful to separate the information about the content and the container.

 This blog is also a bit of a playground for publishing content by abusing a site meant for sharing code...
+It's possible to manage in a distributed way rich text, but this is done by reducing the formatting to a very simple form: markdown.
+And it's very hard to think that markdown would be enough for any work with more advanced typographic needs.